python-poetry/poetry-plugin-export/README.md

 # Poetry export plugin

-This package is a plugin that allows the export of locked packages to various formats.
+This package is a fork of [poetry/poetry-export-plugin](https://github.com/tailify/poetry-export-plugin) plugin that allows the export of locked packages with packages matching a regexp excluded from the output.
+The functionality frequently required to build Docker images or in monorepo builds.

-**Note**: For now, only the `requirements.txt` format is available.

-This plugin provides the same features as the existing `export` command of Poetry which it will eventually replace.

 ## Installation